kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 InitializerConfiguration will not join `admissionregistration.k8s.io/v1beta1` at this time.

-Any webhooks that register with v1alpha1 may or may not be surprised when they start getting Versioned data.
-But we don't make any promises for Alpha, and detecting which API was used to register is too complex.
+Any webhooks that register with v1alpha1 may or may not be surprised when they start getting versioned data.
+But we don't make any promises for Alpha, and this is a very important bug to fix.

 ## Order of Admission

-The recommended order on kubernetes.io for `--admission-control` will be: `MutatingAdmissionWebhook,NamespaceLifecycle,LimitRanger,ServiceAccount,PersistentVolumeLabel,DefaultStorageClass,DefaultTolerationSeconds,ValidatingAdmissionWebhook,ResourceQuota`
+At kubernetes.io, we will document the ordering requirements or just recommend a particular order for `--admission-control`.
+A starting point might be `MutatingAdmissionWebhook,NamespaceLifecycle,LimitRanger,ServiceAccount,PersistentVolumeLabel,DefaultStorageClass,DefaultTolerationSeconds,ValidatingAdmissionWebhook,ResourceQuota`.

- This order has the following properties:
+ There might be other ordering dependencies that we will document clearly, but some important properties of a valid ordering:

 *   ResourceQuota comes last, so that if prior ones reject a request, it won't increment quota.
 *   All other Static ones are in the order recommended by [the docs](https://kubernetes.io/docs/admin/admission-controllers/#is-there-a-recommended-set-of-plug-ins-to-use).  (which variously do mutation and validation) Preserves the behavior when there are no webhooks.